 Medical Cannabis, Inc.’s headquarters remains in San Diego, California, and extra info is available at OTCMarkets.com or by going to www.medicalmarijuanainc.com To see Medical Cannabis, Inc.’s corporate video, click here

 Investors and consumers are also encouraged to purchase CBD oil and other items at Medical Cannabis, Inc.’s store.

 This news release may include particular forward-looking declarations and info, as specified within the significance of Section 27 A of the Securities Act of 1933 and Section 21 E of the Securities Exchange Act of 1934, and goes through the Safe Harbor produced by those areas.
 This product contains statements about predicted future events and/or monetary outcomes that are forward-looking in nature and topic to risks and uncertainties.
 Such forward-looking declarations by meaning include threats, uncertainties and other factors, which might trigger the actual results, efficiency or achievements of Medical Marijuana, Inc. to be materially various from the declarations made herein.

 FOOD AND DRUG ADMINISTRATION (FDA) DISCLOSURE

-Medical Marijuana, Inc. does not sell or distribute any products that are in violation of the United States Controlled Substances Act.
+Medical Cannabis, Inc. does not sell or distribute any products that are in infraction of the United States Controlled Substances Act.